Ringo Lam: 21st century

 Lam's last film, Sky on Fire, was released in 2016; it is the last installment in his "On Fire" series.

 On 29 December 2018, Lam was confirmed dead at his Hong Kong residence at age 63, after his wife found him unresponsive in his bed.
 Lam had been working on a film "Eight and a Half" with Milkyway Image with Ann Hui, John Woo, Tsui Hark, Patrick Tam, Johnnie To, Sammo Hung and Yuen Woo-Ping.
 Each director was to create a segment based on Hong Kong history.
 Without Woo's segment, the film's title was changed to Septet: The Story of Hong Kong and the film was originally set for a release at the 2020 Cannes Film Festival.
 The film was screened at the Busan International Film Festival on 21 October 2020.

-The annual and highly anticipated Hong Kong International Film Festival was held for its 45th edition in April 2021.
-Lam is one of the six veteran Hong Kong filmmakers who contributed segments to the Johnnie To-produced anthology film Septet: The story of Hong Kong.
-The other filmmakers who directed segments are Sammo Hung, Ann Hui On-wah, Patrick Tam, Tsui Hark and Yuen Woo-ping.
-The short files were shot entirely on 35mm film with each of them touches on a nostalgic and moving story set across different time periods, with every one acting as an ode to the city.

 Style

 Lam's first four films were comedies not written by Lam.
 When Lam began to shoot the films he wanted to make after the success of Aces Go Places IV, he began his On Fire series.
 Lam chose the English titles for these films stating that it gave them "a sense of energy, of action".
 The films City on Fire, Prison on Fire and School on Fire do not share any characters or situations, but all have a common bleak view on Hong Kong society.
 In these films, Lam looks at controversial issues such as street violence and the abuse of street, prison and school systems.

 Lam rarely employed Cantopop in his films.
 Lam's films often have Western music, such as City on Fire, which features a blues-oriented saxophone score, and Full Contact, which uses American rock music.